Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 Doubts: Sufferers of ROCD will constantly doubt his/her choice.
 The doubt includes if their partner is right for them or not.
 They might suspect every action of their partner.
 For them, doubt may occur anytime anywhere.

-Fear: Sufferers fear if they are good enough for their partner or not?
-They will do every possible thing to feel the best for their partner.
-Suppose a girl(A) is having ROCD and her partner sees another girl(B) walking on streets.
-Now, A will try to look better than B even if it costs her health.
+Fear: Sufferers fear if they are good enough or not for their partner.
+They will do every possible thing to be the best for their partner.
+Suppose a girl(A) is having ROCD and her partner sees another girl(B) walking on streets, A will try to look better than B even if it costs her health.

-These obsessions in return manifest the thoughts and behaviour of the sufferers.
+These obsessions in turn manifest the thoughts and behaviour of the sufferers.

 Abramowitz said to Healthline, "The senseless thoughts and doubts about the relationship don't make sense to the person and they get upset that they're thinking them.
 They might say, 'if I love my partner, why would I have these thoughts?
 Maybe I don't love them.'"